-It seemed to me that the emerging lists were filled with the usual suspects, and since I’m currently in the process (with Tony Locantro) of finishing up a 4 x CD set for Decca Australia entitled ‘From Melba to Sutherland: Australian Singers on Record’, this is the list I offered:
+By Roger Neil Someone started a thread on the unofficial BBC Radio 3 message boards asking for nominations for the top ten sopranos.
+It seemed to me that the emerging lists were filled with the usual suspects, and since I’m currently in the process (with Tony Locantro) of finishing up a 4 x CD setContinue reading “Top 10 Aussie Sopranos”

+To those who got it right, well done!
 This is an experimental Digital Desk from around 1980.
 This is the work surface and there were also 3 full sized racks of machinery to do all the processing.
 It was built by EMI’s Central Research Laboratories.
-Read this extract from the Audio Engineering Society to find out more.
+Read this extract from the Audio Engineering Society to findContinue reading “Friday Mystery Object #6 answer”

 What’s this then?